FluentCo/FluentAdsKit_iOS_Sdk_Package/README.md

 # FluentAdsKit iOS SDK

-The FluentAdsKit iOS SDK enables you to integrate Fluent into your native iOS mobile apps.
+The FluentAdFlowAdsKit iOS SDK enables you to integrate Fluent into your native iOS mobile apps.

 ## License

 Copyright 2023 Fluent

-Licensed under the FluentAdsKit Software Development Kit (SDK) Terms of Use Version 1.0 (the "License")
+Licensed under the FluentAdFlowAdsKit Software Development Kit (SDK) Terms of Use Version 1.0 (the "License")

 ## Requirements